mtownsend5512/request-xml/README.md

 ];
 ```

-Add the middleware to web routes:
+To add the middleware to web routes only:

 ```php
 protected $middlewareGroups = [